khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - If we don't specify a **GroupID**, then all the messages are in absolute order, but we can only have 1 consumer at most.
 - To allow for multiple consumers to read data for each Desktop application, and to scale the number of consumers, we should use the "Group ID" attribute.
 So this is the correct option.

+## Kinesis_Agent
+- a stand-alone Java software application that offers an easy way to collect and send data to Amazon Kinesis Data Streams or Amazon Kinesis Firehose.
 ## Kinesis_Data_Stream
 -  Amazon Kinesis Data Streams (KDS) is a massively scalable and durable real-time data streaming service.
 -  The throughput of an Amazon Kinesis data stream is designed to scale without limits via increasing the number of shards within a data stream.